Shower grab rails, fitted following the AS 1428.1 dimensions

 Why not suction bars?

 Suction "grab bars" are a retail product, not a safety rail.
-They fail when the surface gets wet, soapy, or cold — which is exactly when you need them.
-I only install permanent, fixed rails.
+They fail when the surface gets wet, soapy, or cold, which is exactly when you need them.
+Only permanent, fixed rails are arranged through GrabSafe.
 More on this → Suction vs permanent.

 Common questions

-Can you install a rail in my fiberglass shower surround?
+Can a rail go in my fiberglass shower surround?

-Yes — I fit through the surround into reinforced wall behind.
-If the wall behind isn't reinforced, I add noggings or 12 mm structural ply per NDIS builder guidance and quote that separately.
+Yes.
+The installer fits through the surround into reinforced wall behind.
+If the wall behind isn't reinforced, noggings or 12 mm structural ply are added per NDIS builder guidance and quoted separately.

 How high should my shower grab rail be?

-AS 1428.1 specifies 800–810 mm above the finished shower floor for a horizontal rail.
-I'll adjust on the day if the user is particularly tall or short — funded jobs follow the OT's exact scope.
+AS 1428.1 specifies 800-810 mm above the finished shower floor for a horizontal rail.
+Position can be adjusted on the day if the user is particularly tall or short, and funded jobs follow the OT's exact scope.

 Will it damage my tiles?

 Rarely.
-I locate studs, drill through grout where possible, and seal with bathroom-grade silicone.
-Tile damage is uncommon but possible on very old grout lines — I'll tell you before I start if I see a risk.
+The installer locates studs, drills through grout where possible, and seals with bathroom-grade silicone.
+Tile damage is uncommon but possible on very old grout lines, and you'll be told before work starts if there's a risk.

 Get a free quote